Configuration Management on the SSR

 Similar to copying and pasting the output of

-compare config candidate running back into the PCLI, there is a specific command for reverting the entirety of the candidate configuration back to the running configuration's state.
+compare config candidate running into the PCLI, there is a specific command for reverting the entire candidate configuration back to the running configuration's state.
 The command

-restore config running will reset the candidate back to the system's runtime configuration.
+restore config running resets the candidate back to the system's runtime configuration, and deletes the candidate configuration.

 From the GUI, use the Revert to Running button in the navigation bar near the top of the window to accomplish the same goal.

-The running configuration can be exported as a working configuration, or for replicating the same configuration on another 128T, or for replicating the configuration to another system for archival/auditing.
+The running configuration can be exported as a working configuration, or for replicating the same configuration on another SSR, or for replicating the configuration to another system for archival/auditing.
 It is a useful practice to export the configuration prior to a system upgrade.
 The candidate or running configuration is backed up by executing

 export config running <export-name>.

 import config <file-name>.
 Imported configurations are loaded into the candidate config.
 To apply the imported configuration to the system, a Commit operation must be executed for it to become the running config.

-When copying exported configurations onto a 128T platform, the file must be placed in
+When copying exported configurations onto a SSR platform, the file must be placed in